 Although there was that one line in Kakariko: "Those two shadow beasts came and carried her off!
 And when we went to rescue her, there were three!!"

-In one of the Oracle games, a later mini-boss has the ability to temporarily turn Link into a monkey, which greatly slows him down and leaves him unable to use weapons.
+In Oracle of Ages, a mini-boss called the Blue Stalfos has the ability to temporarily turn Link into a baby, which greatly slows him down and leaves him unable to use weapons.

-Also in the oracle games you can get rings that turn you into monsters, such as a Like-like and Octorok.
+Also in the Oracle games, you can get rings that turn you into monsters, such as a Like-Like and an Octorok.